Hertha Gretsch in 1907.

 Dec.
 16 “The Great White Fleet” left to sail around the world.
 Did Hertha pay attention to its path?

-June 14 Hertha’s third nephew, Dick Gretsch son of Charlotte and Fred was born
+June 14 Hertha’s third nephew, Dick (Richard) Gretsch, son of Charlotte and Fred, was born

 Shirtwaist strike.
 The first strike of women factory workers.
 There is a lot of press.
 Hertha undoubtedly read the newspaper reports.